benesposito/Themer/README.md

 	make install

-** note that at the moment, themer gets installed to my personal ~/scripts/ directory, since it is not ready for nor anticipated that others will use it yet.
+** note that at the moment, themer gets installed to my personal ~/scripts/ directory, since it is not ready for nor anticipated that others will use it yet

 ## Purpose

 Themer is used to quickly switch between many slightly different versions of files.
-For example, if your i3 setup has a light and a dark theme, you can create one i3.config file with {THEME:DARK} and {THEME:LIGHT} headers (ended using the {THEME:ENDTHEME} header), and running `themer dark` or `themer light` will automatically create an i3 config using only the respective sections.
+For example, if your i3 setup has a light and a dark theme, you can create one i3.config file with {THEME:DARK} and {THEME:LIGHT} headers (ended using the {THEME:ENDTHEME} header), and running `themer dark` or `themer light` will automatically create an i3 config using only the respective sections

 ## Tutorial